FAQ

 What are the economic benefits?

-ReSource will contribute to the circular economy and create value from waste that would otherwise be incinerated, by upgrading waste into high-grade valuable resources.
-The sorting facility will be operated and maintained by approximately 50 full-time employees.
+ReSource Denmark contributes to the circular economy by converting plastic waste that would otherwise be incinerated into valuable resources.
+The facility also creates local jobs and currently employs around 40 full-time employees.

 Can you quantify the expected CO2 reduction?

-Is ReSource compliant with the EU regulation and taxonomy?
+Is ReSource Denmark compliant with EU regulation and taxonomy?